satrik/wledQuickControl/README.md

     - click on the little gear symbol will show the settings

 ### install
+- download or clone the repo
-- download and unpack the wledQuickControl.zip
+- open a terminal and cd into the downloaded folder
+- run `sh disableQuarantine.sh`
 - move the _wledQuickControl.app_ file to the Applications directory
 - start the App the first time via right click > open and "Trust me" :wink: